hkuennemann/GitHub-BA_MSc/README.md

 - **Projects:**

-  - `ABC_Insurance`: I analyzed customer data for ABC Insurance (fictional) to address customer churn and declining lifetime value.
+  - 🏢 `ABC Insurance (🌟)`: I analyzed customer data for ABC Insurance (fictional) to address customer churn and declining lifetime value.
 This involved exploratory data analysis to assess data quality, building predictive models to estimate customer value based on characteristics, and creating models to predict churn.
 Based on my analysis, I provided recommendations to improve customer retention and marketing strategies.

-  - `FarTrend`: For FarTrend, a fictional e-commerce company, I analyzed customer data to enhance personalized marketing and predict future purchases.
+  - 🛒 `FarTrend`: For FarTrend, a fictional e-commerce company, I analyzed customer data to enhance personalized marketing and predict future purchases.
 I conducted exploratory data analysis, performed customer segmentation using KMeans and Agglomerative Clustering, and developed an item-based collaborative filtering recommendation system.
 The motivation of this project was to boost customer engagement through tailored marketing campaigns and product recommendations.

-  - `VinifyTech`: This project focused on leveraging machine learning algorithms to analyze and predict wine quality based on chemical composition data.
+  - 🍷 `VinifyTech (🌟)`: This project focused on leveraging machine learning algorithms to analyze and predict wine quality based on chemical composition data.
 By utilizing models like Decision Trees, Random Forests, SGD Classifiers, and Support Vector Classifiers, the project explores the intricate relationships between various wine attributes and their quality ratings.
 I focused on data cleaning, exploratory data analysis, feature engineering, and hyperparameter optimization to improve the accuracy of wine quality predictions.

-  - `Deeplearing_classification`: I developed and optimized deep learning models to classify business photos from the Yelp dataset.
+  - 📸 `Deep-learing classification`: I developed and optimized deep learning models to classify business photos from the Yelp dataset.
 This included training a deep neural network, addressing overfitting issues, defining and evaluating a convolutional neural network (CNN), and applying transfer learning with pre-trained models to enhance performance.
 The task aimed to compare model accuracies and losses to identify the best approach for photo classification.

-  - `Deeplearning_sentimentAnalysis`: Here, I worked on classifying Tweets into emotions using deep learning techniques, including RNN and LSTM models.
+  - 💬 `Deep-learning sentiment analysis (🌟)`: Here, I worked on classifying Tweets into emotions using deep learning techniques, including RNN and LSTM models.
 I compared their performance with pretrained word embeddings, BERT models, and state-of-the-art LLMs from Cohere.
 The focus was on evaluating model complexity and embedding impact on classification accuracy, optimizing performance through fine-tuning, and finding the most effective model and embedding combination for emotion classification.

-  - `BloodCell_AI`: In this final project, I focused on identifying and classifying blood cell subtypes such as Eosinophils, Lymphocytes, Monocytes, and Neutrophils.
+  - 🩸 `BloodCell AI (🌟)`: In this final project, I focused on identifying and classifying blood cell subtypes such as Eosinophils, Lymphocytes, Monocytes, and Neutrophils.
 Using Convolutional Neural Networks (CNNs) as a baseline, I implemented advanced models, fine-tuned hyperparameters, and explored Transfer Learning with pre-trained models and Vision Transformers (ViTs).
 The aim was to achieve robust and accurate diagnostics for blood cell classification through rigorous data handling and model optimization.

 - **Skills acquired:** `Exploratory Data Analysis (EDA)`, `Data Cleaning`, `Data Quality Assessment`, `Feature Engineering`, `Predictive Modeling`, `Model Evaluation`, `Hyperparameter Tuning`, `Clustering`, `Customer Segmentation`, `Recommendation Systems`, `Collaborative Filtering`, `Decision Trees`, `Random Forest`, `Support Vector Machines (SVM)`, `Stochastic Gradient Descent (SGD)`, `Deep Learning`, `Convolutional Neural Networks (CNN)`, `Transfer Learning`, `Vision Transformers`, `Recurrent Neural Networks (RNN)`, `Long Short-Term Memory (LSTM)`, `BERT`, `TensorFlow`,`Keras`.